Provably Efficient $Q$-learning with Function Approximation via Distribution Shift Error Checking Oracle: Acknowledgements

 \section{Acknowledgements}

-We thank for Nan Jiang, Akshay Krishnamurthy, Wen Sun, Yining Wang and Lin F. Yang for useful discussions.
-The paper was initiated while SSD was an intern at MSR NYC.
-Part of this work was done while SSD and RW were visiting Simons Institute.
+The authors would like to thank Nan Jiang, Akshay Krishnamurthy, Wen Sun, Yifan Wu, Yining Wang and Lin F. Yang for useful discussions.
+The work was initiated while S. S. Du was an intern at MSR NYC.
+This paper is finished while S.S.
+Du was a Ph.D. student at Carnegie Mellon University.
+Part of this work was done while S. S. Du and R. Wang were visiting Simons Institute.